-To avoid bodily injury or death from unexpected startup of machine, always stop engine and remove key from ignition before leaving operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- 1. Start combine. - 2.
-Relieve load on support bolts (A) and (B) by raising and lowering the feeder house until bolts are loose. - 3.
-Shut down combine. - 4.
+- Start combine. - Relieve load on support bolts (A) and (B) by raising and lowering the feeder house until bolts are loose. - Shut down combine and remove key from ignition. - 4.
 Remove bolts (A) and (B) and remove support (C). - 5.
 Similarly remove support from opposite end of header.